-Reducing climate vulnerabilities of migrants
+Reducing the climate vulnerabilities of migrants in Accra

 Mayor